2023 Solar Incentives Guide for Hilltown, PA - Tax Credits & Rebates

 Can I qualify for incentives both towards the up-front cost of solar panels, and later as reimbursement?

-The order in which incentives are applied may vary depending on which incentives you are claiming but generally yes, you can claim multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to verify you are claiming all possible incentives and applying them in the correct order.
+The order that incentives will be applied in may vary depending on which incentives you are claiming but typically yes, you can claim multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to be sure you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.